tesseract-one/Tesseract.android/README.md

 **Tesseract** is implemented in Rust and currently doesn't provide the Java/Kotlin wrappers, thus requiring some Rust coding.
 In the future, we aim to change it by offering wrappers, eliminating the need for any Rust code.

+### Set up Rust

-To add Rust, to your dApp or Wallet, please consider going through our guide [HERE](./RUST.MD).
+To add Rust, to your dApp or Wallet, please consider going through our guide [Setting up Rust](./RUST.MD).
 It contains the steps required to add Rust support to an Android app + some useful interop utils description we've built.

+### Initialize Tesseract Client

 Once the Rust part is set up, you can proceed to setting up Tesseract: